 7. Share the Chores

-According to a Pew Research poll, sharing household chores ranks among one of the best ways to maintain the healthy relationships
+According to a Pew Research poll, sharing household chores ranks among one of the best ways to maintain healthy relationships

 8. Do Things That You Both Enjoy.